ize-302/ize-302/README.md

 ### Hi there 👋, I am ize.

 Self described software engineer and hobbyist who enjoys creating efficient software solutions.
 When I'm not coding for work, I'm diving into new tech as a hobbyist, contributing to open-source projects, and always on the lookout for the next big thing to learn.
-Aside tinkering with code, you can find me exploring the world of CI/CD automation and scripting.
-I also have a deep interest in cloud systems and infrastructures, as well as virtual networking and security.
+Aside tinkering with code, you can find me exploring the world of automation and scripting.

 You can learn more about my experience via my Linkedin page: